 It was then that Loeb revealed his plan for the perfectly executed murder, one that would prove the pair’s intellectual superiority.
 Together, they would kidnap and kill a child from a wealthy household, squeezing the family for ransom through a series of complicated instructions.
 The money would eventually be thrown from a moving train, leaving little room for an ambush by police.

-The pair planned their thrill kill through the winter and spring of 1924.
+Leopold and Loeb planned their thrill kill through the winter and spring of 1924.
 They purchased the murder weapon (a chisel) and used a typewriter stolen from one of the fraternity houses to type out their ransom instructions.

 As for their victim?
 After stalking the grounds of Chicago’s Harvard School for Boys, Leopold and Loeb found their target in 14-year-old Bobby Franks.
 Bobby was the son of a wealthy watch manufacturer – and Loeb’s own cousin.